gSchool/ada-pse/00-about-pses/01-about-pses.md

 ## Overview

-In general, at the end of every week, instructors will give out two activities: one problem-solving exercise (PSE), and one online assessment through our LMS (at the time of writing this, Schoology).
+In general, at the end of every week, instructors will give out two activities: one problem-solving exercise (PSE), and one online assessment through our LMS Learn.

 The problem-solving exercise will have a time-boxed exercise.
 The exercises will touch on problem-solving skills on coding problems we've seen in the past.